ARM11

 ARM11 is a group of 32-bit RISC ARM processor cores licensed by ARM Holdings.
 The ARM11 core family consists of ARM1136J(F)-S, ARM1156T2(F)-S, ARM1176JZ(F)-S, and ARM11MPCore.
-Since ARM11 cores were released from 2002 to 2005, they are no longer recommended for new IC designs, instead ARM Cortex-A and ARM Cortex-R cores are preferred.
+Since ARM11 cores were released from 2002 to 2005, and no longer recommended for new IC designs, newer alternatives are ARM Cortex-A and ARM Cortex-R cores.

 Overview

 The ARM11 product family (announced 29 April 2002) introduced the ARMv6 architectural additions which had been announced in October 2001.
-These include SIMD media instructions, multiprocessor support and a new cache architecture.
+These include SIMD media instructions, multiprocessor support, exclusive loads and stores instructions and a new cache architecture.
 The implementation included a significantly improved instruction processing pipeline, compared to previous ARM9 or ARM10 families, and is used in smartphones from Apple, Nokia, and others.
 The initial ARM11 core (ARM1136) was released to licensees in October 2002.

 The ARM11 family are currently the only ARMv6-architecture cores.
 There are, however, ARMv6-M cores (Cortex-M0 and Cortex-M1), addressing microcontroller applications; ARM11 cores target more demanding applications.